Thomas Updegraff

 Thomas Updegraff (April 3, 1834 – October 4, 1910) was an American attorney, politician, and five-term Republican member of the U.S. House of Representatives from northeastern Iowa.
 His two periods of service were separated by ten years out of Congress.

+Biography

+Family background

+Thomas Updegraff, a descendant of the Dutch and German Op den Graeff family, was born in Tioga County, Pennsylvania.
+He was a son of William Updegraff (1798-1846) and his wife Rachel Smith (1800-1869) and grandson of Thomas Updegraff (York County, Province of Pennsylvania, 1774-Williamsport, Lycoming County, Pennsylvania, 1857), Quaker, Businessman, and agent for the Underground Railroad Station.
+His great-grandfather Abraham Updegraff (1746-1781) served as a private in the Pennsylvania Militia in 1760.
+Through Abrahams father Herman Updegraff (1711-1758) and grandfather Isaac Updegraff (1680-1745) they were direct descendants of Abraham op den Graeff (father of Isaac), one of the founders of Germantown and in 1688 signer of the first protest against slavery in colonial America and of his grandfather Herman op den Graeff, mennonite leader of Krefeld.

 Early life

-Updegraff, a descendant of the Dutch Op den Graeff family, was born in Tioga County, Pennsylvania.
-He attended the University of Notre Dame, then moved to Iowa.
+Thomas Updegraff attended the University of Notre Dame, then moved to Iowa.
 He was the clerk of the district court of Clayton County, Iowa, from 1856 to 1860.
 After studying law, he was admitted to the bar in 1860 and commenced practice in McGregor, Iowa.